ldn-softdev/jtm/README.md

   <!...>                      <-> { "!": <...> }
   <?tag attributes>           <-> { "?tag": { <attributes> } }
   <?tag>                      <-> { "?tag": null }
-- if a tag enlists a single value then optionally it could be de-listed (default behavior), unless the value is "attributes" - then no delisting occurs
+- if a tag enlists a single value then it's value de-listed (default behavior, could be disabled optionally), unless the value is "attributes" - then no delisting occurs

 bash $
 ```